-Phase In Fo Phase In For Piping Segments ≥ 100,000 Gallons In Volume First test Not later than January 1, 2020 (may use up to 6.0 gph leak rate) Second test Between January 1, 2020 and January 1, 2023 (may use up to 6.0 gph leak Third test Between January 1, 2023 and January 1, 2024 (must use 3.0 gph for leak rate) Subsequent tests After January 1, 2024, begin using semiannual or annual line testing according to the Maximum Leak Detection Rate Per Test Section Volume table above
+Phase In For Piping Segments ≥ 100,000 Gallons In Volume First test Not later than January 1, 2020 (may use up to 6.0 gph leak rate) Second test Between January 1, 2020, and January 1, 2023 (may use up to 6.0 gph leak Third test Between January 1, 2023, and January 1, 2024 (must use 3.0 gph for leak rate) Subsequent tests After January 1, 2024, begin using semiannual or annual line testing according to the Maximum Leak Detection Rate Per Test Section Volume table above

-- (ii) Perform vapor monitoring (conducted in accordance with 2-3-4-2(e) for a tracer compound placed in the tank system) capable of detecting a 0.1 gallon per hour leak rate at least every two years; - (iii) [Expired 05/15/2017 per Senate Bill 17-083] - (A) Perform a line tightness test (conducted in accordance with paragraph (i) of this section using the leak rates for the semiannual test) at least every two years; or - (B) Perform vapor monitoring or groundwater monitoring (conducted in accordance with 2-3-4-2(e) or (f), respectively, for the stored regulated substance) at least every 30 days; or - (iv) Another method approved by the implementing agency if the owner and operator can demonstrate that the method can detect a release as effectively as any of the methods allowed in paragraphs (i) through (iii) of this section.
+- (ii) Perform vapor monitoring (conducted in accordance with 2-3-4-2(e) for a tracer compound placed in the tank system) capable of detecting a 0.1 gallon per hour leak rate at least every two years; - (iii) Perform inventory control (conducted in accordance with Department of Defense Directive 4140.25; ATA Airport Fuel Facility Operations and Maintenance Guidance Manual; or equivalent procedures) at least every 30 days that can detect a leak equal to or less than 0.5 percent of flow-through; and - (A) Perform a line tightness test (conducted in accordance with paragraph (i) of this section using the leak rates for the semiannual test) at least every two years; or - (B) Perform vapor monitoring or groundwater monitoring (conducted in accordance with 2-3-4-2(e) or (f), respectively, for the stored regulated substance) at least every 30 days; or - (iv) Another method approved by the implementing agency if the owner and operator can demonstrate that the method can detect a release as effectively as any of the methods allowed in paragraphs (i) through (iii) of this section.
 In comparing methods, the implementing agency shall consider the size of release that the method can detect and the frequency and reliability of detection. - (3) Recordkeeping for release detection.
 Owners and operators must maintain release detection records according to the recordkeeping requirements in 2-3-6. - (e) Applicability of closure requirements to previously closed UST systems.
 When directed by the implementing agency, the owner and operator of an UST system with field-constructed tanks or airport hydrant system permanently closed before January 1, 2017, must assess the excavation zone and close the UST system in accordance with Section 2-4 if releases from the UST may, in the judgment of the implementing agency, pose a current or potential threat to human health and the environment.